Managing Sub-Workspaces | HeyGen Academy

 Sub-workspaces are separate environments within a single HeyGen account.
 Each sub-workspace can have its own members, permissions, and settings, making it easier to organise teams, departments, or client work without overlap.

-Depending on configuration, subworkspaces can either share or isolate billing, avatars, API keys and templates.
+Depending on the configuration, subworkspaces can either share or keep separate billing, avatars, API keys, and templates.

 Access sub-workspaces